Executive summary

 Current Stances

-The American energy grid has experienced several failures nationwide, which demonstrates the need for a more developed, stable energy grid. illions of Texans, for example, have been left without electricity due to weather issues multiple times this year, with outages centered around the largest city in the state: Houston.2 While all involved parties have agreed for an urgent need of a large scale reformation to the energy grid along with massive development, many have very differing viewpoints on the pathways to development.
+The American energy grid has experienced several failures nationwide, demonstrating the need for a more stable energy grid.
+For example, millions of Texans around the Houston area have been left without electricity several times over the years.2 While all parties have agreed to large-scale energy grid reform, there are differing viewpoints as to how the changes should be carried out.

 Federal Government Stance on Infrastructure Development in Vulnerable Areas:

-The Senate Joint Economic Committee Democrats memo cited a study conducted by Energy Innovation, a non-partisan energy and climate policy think tank, that specifically used the Texas disasters as a case of what not to do in the event of energy grid failures.2 The committee endorsed a shift to renewable energy to combat weather-related energy grid obstructions.
-A memo released in January 2024 cited catastrophic events in Texas as key drivers of a proposed shift to renewable energy resources and congratulated the work of the Biden Administration and Congress to move towards a more sustainable power grid.3
+The Senate’s Joint Economic Committee recently endorsed a shift to renewable energy in order to combat weather-related energy grid obstructions.
+A memo released in January 2024 cited the catastrophic events in Texas as key drivers of this proposed shift and urged Congress to move towards a more sustainable power grid.3

-An accelerated shift to renewable energy, especially in areas with vulnerable energy infrastructure, aligns with recommendations and projections of the US Department of Energy and the Oak Ridge National Laboratory Climate Change Science Institute.4 This study found that the fossil fuel-based energy grid in Texas caused the failure, stating: “fossil-intensive grids cannot provide consistent resilience against climate risks they are simultaneously exacerbating.”5
+Incorporating renewable energy, especially in areas with vulnerable infrastructure, aligns with recommendations and projections of the US Department of Energy and the Oak Ridge National Laboratory Climate Change Science Institute.4 This study found that the fossil fuel-based energy grid in Texas caused the aforementioned failures, stating that “fossil-intensive grids cannot provide consistent resilience against climate risks they are simultaneously exacerbating.”
+5

 State Government Stance on Infrastructure Development in Vulnerable Areas:

-Continuing to use the example of the energy grid failures in Texas, the response of Greg Abbott’s Texas State Government is in high contrast with that of the Biden Administration and Senate Democrats.
-ERCOT, or the Electric Reliability Council of Texas, a nonprofit organization and the main energy provider governed by the Public Utilities Commission of Texas, has attributed many of the problems associated with the widespread systematic failures of the Texas energy grid to poor integration from clean energy sources and providers.6 Specifically, ERCOT warned of flaws in solar, wind and battery storage resources that decreased their reliability to the grid.
-Governor Abbott also blamed the repeat failures of the grid on increased usage of clean energy.7
+The Texas government provides an opposing perspective on the matter.
+ERCOT (the Electric Reliability Council of Texas), a nonprofit organization governed by the Public Utilities Commission of Texas, has attributed the state’s widespread grid failures to poor integration from clean energy sources.6 Specifically, ERCOT warned that flaws in solar, wind and battery storage resources decreased the grid’s reliability.
+Governor Greg Abbott also blamed grid failures on the increased usage of clean energy.7

 Tried Policy

-The Biden Administration has focused on investments that align with the stated policy stances of Senate Democrats and the Department of Energy.
-In August, $2.2 billion in infrastructure investments had been announced, with a focus on preparing for extreme weather.8 The guidelines of this funding project strongly endorsed renewable energy goals, with one of the stated goals reading: “Selected projects will leverage: Innovative transmission infrastructure to improve grid resilience and reliability and integrate more clean energy to the grid.”8 This infrastructure funding bill appears to coincide with other goals of the federal government in energy grid development.
-This policy solution, enacted by the Biden administration, has come under criticism from Congressional Republicans on the House Oversight Committee, with the Republican led Subcommittee on Economic Growth, Energy Policy, and Regulatory Affairs holding hearings regarding the efficacy of the Biden Administration’s Department of Energy’s “rampant spending sprees”.9
+The Biden Administration has focused on legislation that aligns with the stated policy stances of Senate Democrats and the Department of Energy.
+In August, it announced a $2.2 billion infrastructure investment aimed at preparing the grid for extreme weather.8 One of the stated goals of this initiative was: “Selected projects will leverage innovative transmission infrastructure to improve grid resilience and reliability and integrate more clean energy to the grid.”
+8 However, the bill received criticism from some Congressional Republicans, with the Republican-led Subcommittee on Economic Growth, Energy Policy, and Regulatory Affairs holding hearings regarding the efficacy of the Biden Administration’s “spending sprees.”
+9

-The disparity in stances show evident in funding announcements following the outages.
-Governor Abbott unveiled large scale investments in the Texas energy grid, with a ten billion dollar increase in the Texas Energy fund laying at the forefront of these investments.10 Half of this investment had been set aside for the construction of new gas-fueled power plants in Texas, which highlights the Abbott administration's focus on use of traditional, non-renewable energy sources to reinforce the grid.
+Following the Texas outages, Governor Abbott unveiled large scale investments in the grid, with a $10 billion increase in the Texas Energy fund laying at the forefront of these investments.10 The primary goal was constructing new gas-fueled power plants, highlighting the Abbott administration's focus on traditional, non-renewable energy sources.

-There has not been any immediate success following the public investment from either of the aforementioned policy and investment approaches, mostly due to the nature of building and improving such large scale infrastructure.12 Time will tell if these policies have any meaningful impact on the pressing issue of energy grid failures.
+There has not been any immediate success following the public investment from either of the aforementioned policy and investment approaches, mostly due to the nature of building and improving such large scale infrastructure.12 It remains to be seen whether or not these policies have any meaningful impact on the energy grid failures.

 Policy Problem